-Since HTML offers multiple options to search engines for better understanding the data on your website, which further implies better ranking positions on search engines, using the benefits of HTML as an SEO tool is a wise decision that will positively affect your SEO strategy.
-Some of the elements we will discuss in the following article are often used inside HTML and can affect your SEO results.
-Those three elements added to outgoing links are defined as link attributes, “noopener,” “noreferrer,” and “nofollow.”
+Since HTML offers multiple options to search engines for a better understanding of the data on your website, which further implies better ranking positions on search engines, using the benefits of HTML as a search engine optimization tool is a wise decision that will positively affect your SEO results.
+Those three elements added to outgoing links are defined as link attributes – “noopener noreferrer nofollow”.
 More precisely, HTML recognizes those elements as values that belong to the rel attribute of the anchor tag.
 Understanding the interaction between HTML and SEO is the very first step.
-In the following article, you will find the meanings of those relations, why they are so important, and how they impact SEO results.
+In the following article, you will find the meanings of those relations, why they are so important, and how the usage of rel attribute values can impact SEO results..

 Table of Content:

 - How the rel=”noreferrer” impact your SEO results?

 - Is there a difference between rel=”nofollow” and rel=”noreferrer”?

 - How the rel=”nofollow” impact your SEO results?

 - How the rel = “noopener” impact your SEO results?

 - Final Thoughts

 Rel attributes (rel – coming from RELationship) signify the relationship between the current website and linked website.
 Rel attributes are used inside HTML in the form of links or tags, and we could describe them as a type of instruction.